Blocked nasal passages, inflammation, or mucus thickness often prevent effective nose blowing.

 1. Thickened Mucus

 Mucus consistency changes depending on hydration levels and illness severity.
 Thick mucus sticks stubbornly inside nasal passages instead of flowing out easily.
-Dehydration or dry environments worsen this problem by drying out mucus, making it tough to expel.
+Dehydration or dry environments worsen this problem by drying out mucus, making it tougher to expel.

 2. Nasal Inflammation